 Our fortnightly gig guide picks out a handful of must see gigs taking place across Northern Ireland.

-How do I get added to your Gig Guide?
+How do I get added to the gig guide?

 Please be kind and remember we can’t feature everyone and where possible please try and give us at least 3 weeks notice.